Modern Indian History: Concise UPSC Notes, Timelines & Practice

 Tap a card to add note • Use the highlight Listen button to play the full section

-Macaulay’s Minute (1835): Advocated English medium and western sciences; promoted creation of 'a class of persons Indian in blood and colour, but English in taste, opinions, morals and intellect'.
+• The stated goal was to create "a class of persons Indian in blood and colour, but English in taste, opinions, morals and intellect."

 Fun Facts

-The first graduates from Calcutta University passed in 1858.
+The first graduates from Calcutta University passed in 1858, just after the Revolt.

 Mains Key Points